MarcoWicht/dnd-docs/crafting_rules.md

 ## Value / Cost

+A Chraracter can craft up to 250 gp worth of magic items per day.

 Characters have to gather rescources from monsters to create enchantments of varying rarity.

 | Monster CR	| Rarity	  | Mod 	| Value			        	|